-The Organizing Committee of INTERSPEECH 2022 is proudly announcing the following special sessions and challenges for INTERSPEECH 2022.
+The Organizing Committee of INTERSPEECH 2022 is proudly announcing that the following special sessions and challenges for INTERSPEECH 2022 will be held.

 Special sessions and challenges focus on relevant ‘special’ topics which may not be covered in regular conference sessions.

 Papers have to be submitted following the same schedule and procedure as regular papers; the papers undergo the same review process by anonymous and independent reviewers.

 The focus of this Special Session is to provide a forum for researchers working on the massive naturalistic audio collection stemming from the NASA Apollo Missions.
 UTDallas-CRSS under NSF support has led the Fearless Steps Initiative, a continued effort spanning eight years has resulted in the digitization, and recovery of over 50,000 hours of original analog audio data, as well as the development of algorithms to extract meaningful information from this naturalistic data resource, including an initial release of pipeline diarization meta-data for all 30 channels of APOLLO-11 and APOLLO-13 Missions.
 More than 500 sites worldwide have accessed the initial data.
 A current NSF Community Resource project is continuing this effort to recover the remaining Apollo missions (A7-A17; estimated to be 150,000hrs of data) in addition to motivating collaborative speech and language technology research through the Fearless Steps Challenge series.